 An essay by Oliver Kershaw & Amelia Howard

-There is a disconnect between the tobacco research community and the vaping user-community.
+There is a disconnect between the tobacco research community and the vape community.
 Both groups have almost totally divergent knowledge-base of the technology; the former based on its existing tobacco research agenda, the latter based on practical experience with the technology and through peer-learning and marketing.

 We contend that vape is not an extension of the medical science paradigm or the tobacco control paradigm and, therefore, that the techniques used to (simultaneously) understand and tackle tobacco usage are wholly inappropriate in understanding vape.
 We are not saying that these established paradigms are illegitimate or irrelevant.
 But they do not work well when it comes to understanding user-driven technology, which, importantly, is also not an extension of the tobacco industry.

 This has led to a continued and intractable divergence between the practice community that makes and uses the vape kits and the communities publishing research.
 It is still true to say, as it has been true to say since the technology appeared that the productive, and perhaps the only way, to understand vape is as a consumer.

 Our current situation is not good: Regulations are being made based on a body of evidence that comes from the wrong expert community.
 Wrong because the evidence was generated from an epistemological position that is alien to consumer-driven, emergent technology - or technology more generally.
 Business decisions are being made based on the same flawed understanding.
 Once made, regulations will set vaping down a path that will be very difficult to reverse.
 There is little indication that regulatory decisions are being made with any meaningful understanding of the products or innovation ecosystem being regulated.
 If this does not change, the opportunity is lost in the United States.